-During the CM, ID protocols and the ID process are reviewed to ensure understanding by all team members.
+During the CM, the ID protocols and process are reviewed for understanding by all team members.
 The aim, goals, outcomes, and value of ID are outlined and clarified.
-This will contribute to the alignment of team members, key for the success of an ID AER.
+This will contribute to the alignment of the team members, key for the success of an ID AER.

-At the first CM, goals for each of the ID protocols, regardless of project size, scope and budget, are identified.
+At the Alignment and Goal Setting CM, goals for each of the ID protocols, regardless of project size, scope and budget, are identified.
 The following list outlines the seven ID protocols: